TERC Scholars Program

 Mentor: Jodi Asbell-Clarke

-Under the guidance of Dr. Asbell-Clarke, Claire supports the work of the INFACT and EdGE groups to promote inclusive models of teaching computational thinking (CT) to elementary and middle school students.
-She is passionate about education equity, diversifying STEM, and working towards more pluralistic, inclusive education models.
+Claire supported the work of the INFACT and EdGE groups to promote inclusive models of teaching computational thinking (CT) to elementary and middle school students.
+Read an article she wrote about her experience here.

 Akiko Voelcker